Los Angeles Rams vs. Seattle Seahawks NFL Week 5 Odds, Plays and Insights for October 7, 2021

 Seahawks stats and trends

-- So far this season Seattle has two wins against the spread.
+- Seattle has two wins against the spread in four games this year.

-- This season, the Seahawks won ATS in their only game as an underdog of 2.5 points or more.

-- Seattle's games this year have gone over the total in one out of four opportunities (25%).
+- Seattle's games this year have hit the over on one of four set point totals (25%).

-- Seattle is 2-1 against the spread and 2-1 overall in games when it records more than 24.8 points.
+- When Seattle puts up more than 24.8 points, it is 2-1 against the spread and 2-1 overall.

 - The Seahawks have one giveaway this season, while the Rams have four takeaways.